-Each TU which admits elderly trauma patients should determine which surgical speciality will lead the patient's care on their site specific guideline.
-In those who do not have injuries requiring surgical intervention (eg minor head injury or minor chest injury) the patient can be admitted under the care of the elderly team, except for those with specific orthopaedic injuries where orthogeriatric review should be provided.
-When admitted under surgical specialities, the patient should be reviewed daily by speciality team, with geriatric consultation or review as indicated.
+Each TU which admits older trauma patients should determine which surgical specialty will lead the patient's care on their site specific guideline.
+In those who do not have injuries requiring surgical intervention (e.g. minor head injury or minor chest injury) the patient can be admitted under the care of the geriatric team, except for those with specific orthopaedic injuries where orthogeriatric review should be provided.
+When admitted under surgical specialties, the patient should be reviewed daily by specialty team, with geriatric consultation or review as indicated.

-A trauma coordinator (or similar role) will identify elderly trauma patients on repatriation from MTC to TU.
+A trauma coordinator (or similar role) will identify older trauma patients on repatriation from MTC to TU.

-Elderly patients should be admitted to a setting where staff have received training in the clinical, nursing and rehabilitation of elderly trauma patients.
+Older patients should be admitted to a setting where staff have received training in the clinical, nursing and rehabilitation of older trauma patients.